 Can you Freeze Basil Pesto?

 Yes!
 You can freeze pesto for up to 6 months and thaw it in your fridge the night before you plan to use it.
+With a thawed jar in your fridge, weeknight dinners like Chicken caprese can be yours in 20 minutes or less!
 Here are two ways to freeze pesto:

 Basil Pesto Recipe

-Basil pesto is an easy but rich and flavorful sauce that’s great for breakfast, lunch, dinner, and snacks in between.
-It’s so useful to keep on hand.
-Make ahead and store in the fridge or freezer for later use.
+Basil pesto is an easy and flavorful sauce to keep on hand.
+Make ahead and store in the fridge or freezer to use on veggies, salads, sandwiches and, of course, in pasta.
 This recipe will yield 1 cup.

 Prep – 9 minutes